Three is offering customers 12GB of data with unlimited UK minutes and texts for just £10 a month! The deal is a 12-month contractt.

 As of October 2020 you can switch to eSIM on Three as long as you’re signing up for a pay monthly plan or already an existing pay monthly customer.
 However, Three’s eSIM packs are only available in the North of England at the moment.
 The network is branching their eSIMs to a wider audience, but it may take a little time before eSIM is available UK wide for Three customers.

 You can get the cheapest unlimited data plan in the UK from Three for just £18/month on a 12-month contract and the deal supports eSIM.
 All Three pay monthly plans come with 5G coverage and Go Roam features.
-Go Binge is also included if your plan offers 12GB of data or more.
 Make sure to read our Three Review to learn everything you need to know about the network!

 If 5G is a must have for you, we strongly recommend checking out our Best 5G SIM Only Deals in the UK guide.
 You can also find out which network operator offers the fastest mobile download speeds in the UK.

 There are two ways to get an eSIM pack from O2.
 You can either go to an O2 store and ask for an O2 eSIM pack or contact O2’s customer service via online or by calling 202.
 As stated earlier, O2 is no exception and they don’t currently offer eSIM for their Pay As You Go customers.

 To use O2’s 5G you must have a 5G ready handset that is eSIM capable.
 You may also switch to a new tariff, if your current one doesn’t support 5G coverage.
 O2 is the second largest mobile network in the UK and we think O2 Priority alone is a good reason to join.
 However, if you’re a light mobile data user, there are cheaper SIM only deals from other networks you might want to check out.
 We still suggest having a read of our O2 Review before you make your final decision.